What to do against bad breath?

 Need advice about your lifestyle?

 Do you often suffer from bad breath?
-Our nutritionist Laura can help you with some simple lifestyle changes to help get rid of bad breath.
+Our nutritionist can help you with some simple lifestyle changes to help get rid of bad breath.

 Frequently asked questions about bad breath

 Can bad breath be caused by stress?

 Yes.
 Stress can cause your mucous to become dry.
 And a dry mouth has an effect on your breath and taste in your mouth.
 Try and reduce your stress levels by eating wholesome foods, excersice on a regular bases and make sure you relax enough during the week.

 Can the plaque on my tongue cause bad breath?